Explore solutions built for your industry

 Products so identified should be quarantined away from other pharmaceuticals until they are destroyed or returned to their supplier.
 Access to quarantine areas must be restricted to authorized personnel.

-Documenting all activities in your storage areas is time worth investing.
+Documenting all activities in your storage areas is time worth investing and can be easily done with pharmacy operations digital checklists and fridge temperature monitoring.
 Maintain inventories and records for:

 • All deliveries and dispatches